CodeYourFuture/CYF-Workshops/git-day-1/README.md

 - Trainees work in pairs
 - ⏲️ 15 mins
-- A volunteer will need to facilitate this section

 After committing your work on your machine, you'll have a local branch that looks like this